eger-geger/Selenium.HtmlElements.Net/README.md

 **HtmlElements** is .NET library complementing to [Selenium WebDriver](https://github.com/SeleniumHQ/selenium) page object model by allowing you to create more complex and sophysticated page objects.
 It also provides set of standard page objects for commonly used HTML elements (links, input fields, images, frames, etc), alternative wait syntax, smart frames and some other usefull utilities.
 You can add it to your project by installing [HtmlElements](http://www.nuget.org/packages/HtmlElements/) nuget package.
 More information can be found in [API reference](http://eger-geger.github.io/Selenium.HtmlElements.Net/).

-## Custom page objects ##
+## Web components ##

 The main goal of **HtmlElements** library is to represent any given page or part of a page as set of smaller reusable components.
 Every component is a class having any number of nested components and public methods.
 Smaller components create a hierarchy similar to DOM with a page component at the top.

-Assuming we would like to model a page listing nuget packages (https://www.nuget.org/packages) we could describe every package from list as a seprate component and then have list of such components inside page object descriding page as a whole.
+Assuming we would like to model a page listing nuget packages (https://www.nuget.org/packages) we could describe every package from list as a separate component and then have list of such components inside page object describing page as a whole.

 ```C#
 public class NugetPackageListPage {

     [FindsBy(How = How.CssSelector, Using = "#searchBoxInput"), CacheLookup]